ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alertremediationtips/checkipblock.md

 If you need to check if an attacking Ip has been blocked, or of an IP address has been blocked unintentionally, you can use the below command on a Linux system to use check this with one of our scripts

-`curl --insecure https://git.thmon.ukfast.co.uk/threatmon-public/active-response-scripts/raw/master/check-block-status.sh | bash -s -- {IP TO CHECK}`
+`wget https://git.thmon.ukfast.co.uk/threatmon-public/threat-monitoring-scripts/raw/master/check-block-status.sh && bash check-block-status.sk {IP TO CHECK}`

 If you'd like to automatically remove the IP from the block list, specify `--remove-found` when using the script, like below:

-`curl --insecure https://git.thmon.ukfast.co.uk/threatmon-public/active-response-scripts/raw/master/check-block-status.sh | bash -s -- {IP TO CHECK} --remove-found`
+`wget https://git.thmon.ukfast.co.uk/threatmon-public/threat-monitoring-scripts/raw/master/check-block-status.sh && bash check-block-status.sk {IP TO CHECK} --remove-found`

 ## Windows